 Batter for sweet potato cornbread being poured into a white square baking dish.

-Pour the batter into a prepared 9-inch square baking pan or skillet and spread into an even layer.
+Pour the batter into a prepared 9-inch square baking pan or skillet.

 A white square baking dish filled with the batter for sweet potato cornbread before being baked.